 The most common location for the installation of solar PV panels is the roof.
 Most roofs typically have the desired specifications for the installation, so that panels get the maximum sunlight.

 Nevertheless, if installation on the roof is not applicable or desired, the solar panels could also be mounted on the ground.
-You just need to make sure that there are not objects constraining their access to the sun.
+You just need to make sure that there are no objects blocking access to the sun.

-If the inverter is outdoors it should be kept out from the afternoon sun.
-If it is installed indoors, the garage or the utility are usually the best places, since they stay cool for most of the year and have ventilation.
+If the inverter is outdoors, it should be kept out from the afternoon sun.
+If it is installed indoors, the garage or utility room are usually the best places, since they stay cool for most of the year and have ventilation.

+The inverter should be connected to the consumer unit to generate electricity.
+A generation meter should also be connected to monitor the amount of electricity the solar panels actually produce.
 You can use your computer or other device to check your solar system’s performance.
 For example, you can check how much electricity you generate at different times and decide what time is suitable for using your washing machine or other utilities.